Algebraic structures in the family of non-Lebesgue measurable sets: Semigroups of non-Lebesgue measurable sets generated by a combination of Bernstein sets and Vitali selectors

 \subsection{Acknowledgements}

-We would like to thank Prof. A. B Kharazishvili for the helpful information about Vitali selectors that he provided.
-We would like also to thank the referee for his (her) valuable comments and advice.
+We would like to thank Prof. A. B. Kharazishvili for the helpful information about Vitali selectors that he provided.
+We would like to express our gratitude for the financial support we got from the University of Rwanda through the UR-Sweden Program.
+Finally, we appreciate the referee’s insightful remarks and comments, which enabled us to present our results more effectively.